TTTPOB/fqlink/README.md

 ## Usage

+You can always use `fqlink -h`.

-Read from STDIN, and print to STDOUT
+Read from STDIN, and print to STDOUT.
 ```bash
 fqlink [OPTIONS] <input_file >output_file
 ```

-The output file can then be used in aria2c
+The output file can then be used in aria2c, like:
 ```bash
 aria2c -x16 -s16 -k1m -i output_file
 ```